 The film 300 recounts the epic story of Leonidas as he leads a small armed force to battle the invasion of Persians.
 The Film encompasses courage and makes the story immoral through action stuffed scenes and exciting conversations.

-On the off chance that you cherished this film, you may want to watch these 10 similar movies.
+On the off chance that you cherished this film, you may want to watch these Movies Like 300.

 Here Is The List Of Movies Like 300: